 A water analysis report will be mailed or emailed to you upon receipt of payment.
 Payment is preferred when the sample is dropped off to insure prompt delivery of the report.
-We accept cash or check.
-Please make checks payable: Howard Laboratories.
+We accept cash or check; please make checks payable to: Howard Laboratories.